 The sense leads are part of the supply's feedback path.
 Connect them in such a way so that they do not inadvertently become open circuited.
 The power supply includes protection resistors that reduce the effect of open sense leads during remote-sensing operation.
-If the sense leads open during operation, the supply returns to the local sensing mode, with the voltage at the output terminals approximately 2.5% higher (low voltage outputs) or approximately 3% higher (high voltage outputs) than the programmed value.
+If the sense leads open during operation, the supply returns to the local sensing mode, with the voltage at the output terminals approximately equal to the programmed value.